Yandex Cloud

 Terraform

-1. Create a Managed Service for Apache Kafka® cluster with any suitable configuration.
+1. Create a Managed Service for Apache Kafka® cluster of any suitable configuration.

 2. Create a topic named messages for exchanging messages between Kafka Connect and the Managed Service for Apache Kafka® cluster.